donaldlab/OSPREY3/doc/content/contributing/architecture/performance.md

 Task 1 can be very memory hungry though, since the space of all possible conformations is exponentially large.
-So as designs include more and more choices for mutations, we can easily exaust all the RAM available in even large server machines trying to find conformations before even getting to task 2.
+So as designs include more and more choices for mutations, we can easily exhaust all the RAM available in even large server machines trying to find conformations before even getting to task 2.